-Represents shares of common stock issuable upon exercise of 8,701,486 outstanding stock options and the vesting of 1,477,660 restricted stock units under the 2010 Stock Incentive Plan.
-The 2010 Stock Incentive Plan has been approved by our stockholders.

-(2) Consists of 3,607,066 shares of common stock reserved for issuance under the 2010 Stock Incentive Plan and 982,989 shares of common stock reserved for issuance under our 2017 Employee Stock Purchase Plan (2017 ESPP).
+- (1) Represents shares of common stock issuable upon exercise of 8,701,486 outstanding stock options and the vesting of 1,477,660 restricted stock units under the 2010 Stock Incentive Plan.
+The 2010 Stock Incentive Plan has been approved by our stockholders. - (2) Consists of 3,607,066 shares of common stock reserved for issuance under the 2010 Stock Incentive Plan and 982,989 shares of common stock reserved for issuance under our 2017 Employee Stock Purchase Plan (2017 ESPP).
 Our 2017 ESPP has been approved by our stockholders.
-The number of shares of our common stock authorized under the 2010 Stock Incentive Plan automatically increases on January 1st of each year until the expiration of the 2010 Stock Incentive Plan, in an amount equal to four percent of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year, subject to the discretion of our Board of Directors or Compensation Committee to determine a lesser number of shares on January 1st of each year until the expiration of the 2017 ESPP, in an amount equal to one percent of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year, subject to the discretion of our Board of Directors or Compensation Committee to determine a lesser number of shares on January 1st of each year until the expiration of the 2017 ESPP, in an amount equal to one percent of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year, subject to the discretion of our Board of Directors or Compensation Committee to determine a lesser number of shares shall be added for such year.

-(3) Represents 662,584 options granted pursuant to the NASDAQ inducement grant exception in accordance with Nasdaq Listing Rule 5635(c)(4).
+The number of shares of our common stock authorized under the 2010 Stock Incentive Plan automatically increases on January 1st of each year until the expiration of the 2010 Stock Incentive Plan, in an amount equal to four percent of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year, subject to the discretion of our Board of Directors or Compensation Committee to determine a lesser number of shares shall be added for such year.
+The number of shares of our common stock that may be issued pursuant to rights granted under the 2017 ESPP automatically increase on January 1st of each year until the expiration of the 2017 ESPP, in an amount equal to one percent of the total number of shares of our common stock outstanding on December 31st of the preceding calendar year, subject to the discretion of our Board of Directors or Compensation Committee to determine a lesser number of shares shall be added for such year. - (3) Represents 662,584 options granted pursuant to the NASDAQ inducement grant exception in accordance with Nasdaq Listing Rule 5635(c)(4).